Welcome to the much bigger, more incestuous era of ‘too big to fail’

 OpenAI and its investors are betting on the prospect that users will become so reliant on ChatGPT, they'll want to pay for it.

-The query is: Is ChatGPT so uniquely helpful that you simply’d pay a premium to use it over any quantity of free chatbots on the market, like the one which already reveals up at the high of your Google search web page, as an example?
+The query is: Is ChatGPT so uniquely helpful that you simply’d pay a premium to use it over any quantity of free chatbots on the market, like the one which already reveals up at the high of your Google search web page, as an illustration?

 So as soon as once more, I shout into the void: Where will the cash come from?